11 Most Popular Australian Dog Breeds

 2. Australian Cobberdog

 The resulting breed is a loyal, friendly, intelligent dog that makes a great family pet.
-Cobberdogs are active dogs that need plenty of exercises, so they are best suited for families with an active lifestyle.
+Cobberdogs are active dogs that need plenty of exercise, so they are best suited for families with an active lifestyle.
 These dogs should not be left unattended outside or let out on their own.

 Cobberdogs are very people-oriented and can make excellent therapy dogs because of their gentle nature.
 They require moderate grooming to keep their coats looking healthy and prevent matting from occurring.